 Or perhaps you’re seeking the feeling of being in charge and powerful, knowing you’re giving someone an experience they’re wanting, while at the same time following your own desires and taking pleasure in them.

-I have an activity checklist for couples new to kink that can launch your erotic imagination into many exciting directions.
 Sharing your kinky checklist with your partner and talking about things you both want to try is where your scene begins.

 7) Within those chosen activities, what are your limits or boundaries?